 Electronic meetings

-Electronic meetings such as audio / video conferences, email exchanges considered as meetings, etc, are encouraged where appropriate.
-For such events, the Secretary will establish the attendance list on the basis of those actually participating in the meeting (those dialling in to the conference bridge, those issuing and responding to emails, etc.) Nevertheless, advance registration is strongly encouraged.
+Electronic meetings such as audio / video conferences, e-mail exchanges considered as meetings, etc., are encouraged where appropriate.
+For such events, the Secretary will establish the attendance list on the basis of those actually participating in the meeting (those dialing in to the conference bridge, those issuing and responding to e-mails, etc.) Nevertheless, advance registration is strongly encouraged.

-Fully electronic meetings are to be considered as "ad hoc" as defined above.

-Participation by Member in fully electronic meetings, or electronic participation in a face to face meeeting (eg by phoning in) is not considered for the accrual or loss of voting rights.

 Working agreements

 "Working agreements" are tentative decisions reached by oneM2M groups in order to make progress on matters where consensus (as defined in Annex A) cannot be reached.
 It is intended to be used in situations where there is a clear majority in favour of one approach, but a small minority has sustained opposition to that approach.